Get a quote

 To address these challenges, GreenFields Farm implemented the DJI Mavic 3 Multispectral (M3M), a drone equipped with advanced imaging sensors capable of capturing high-resolution data.
 The drone was used to perform multiple tasks:

-1. Precision Spraying Coordination: The DJI M3M communicated directly with GPS-enabled tractors, identifying specific areas of the farm that needed targeted applications of fertilizers and pesticides.
+1. Precision Spraying Coordination: The DJI M3M communicated directly with GPS-enabled tractors, identifying specific areas of the farm that needed targeted applications of fertilisers and pesticides.
 Instead of broad spraying, the drone’s sensors identified problem areas requiring attention, leading to significant reductions in chemical use.

-2. Crop Health Inspections: Utilizing its multispectral sensors, the DJI M3M performed regular crop health inspections, generating real-time NDVI (Normalized Difference Vegetation Index) maps.
+2. Crop Health Inspections: Utilizing its multispectral sensors, the DJI M3M performed regular crop health inspections, generating real-time NDVI (Normalised Difference Vegetation Index) maps.
 These maps provided critical information on plant health, allowing the farm to adjust irrigation, nutrients, and pest control for each crop zone.

-3. Harvest Optimization: The drone also gathered data on plant maturity and predicted the ideal harvesting time.
+3. Harvest Optimisation: The drone also gathered data on plant maturity and predicted the ideal harvesting time.
 Using this data, GreenFields Farm was able to schedule harvesting operations when the crops were at peak ripeness, leading to an increased yield and improved quality of the produce.

 dji-mavic-3-multispectral